 No matter where your IP phone is physically located, you want it to be able to receive calls.
 The registration process, which is normally initiated as soon as the phone/PBX is switched on, allows the hardware to register its location in a central server called a Registrar Server.
 The exchange of messages that enables registration to happen is defined as part of the RFC 3261 (SIP protocol).

 To summarise, the IP phone will send a REGISTER request to the Registrar Server.
-The Registrar Server will ensure that the user credentials sent are correct, then update the Location Server database and send a “200 Ok” response back to the phone.
+The Registrar Server will ensure that the user credentials sent are correct.
+This then updates the Location Server database and sends a “200 Ok” response back to the phone.
 Most IP phones will automatically repeat the registration process every 30 minutes for reasons explained in the next paragraph.